eishiya/tiled-expand-autotile/README.md

 ## TODO
 - Currently, the script expands ground autotiles into 47-tile "blob" tilesets, which are versatile, but may be more than what's needed for a particular tileset or game.
 I'd like to add an option to expand into 16-tile corner-style tilesets instead, which may be a better fit for some games.
+- Automatically generate default terrains.
+These won't always be optimal, but they would save a lot of work in typical scenarios.